A tale of a time long gone, not even to the nearest of men's remembrance, a

 And unexpectedly, she took

-quite a longer time to return home that day.
+quite a long time to return home that day.
 And the fact was obvious that the

-firewood at a nearby places was not enough for her load.
+firewood at a nearby place was not enough for her load.

 As usual, she reached home,

-tired and fatigue with a bunch of firewood enough for another week or so.
+tired and fatigued with a bunch of firewood enough for another week or so.
 The

-first thing the mother did was, a motherly instinct, looked for her daughter.
+first thing the mother did was a motherly instinct, look for her daughter.

 She wanted to make sure that she had looked after herself well, while she was